gereon-t/trajectopy-core/README.md

 #### Visualization Settings

-- `downsample_size` (integer): The downsample size for data visualization.
-To prevent unresponsive and overly large html reports, the data can be downsampled before visualization.
-Downsampling is done by grouping multiple values into one using averaging.
-The downsample size defines the maximum number of values after downsampling.
-If set to 0 or -1, no downsampling is performed.
-A downsample_size larger than the number of values in the trajectory will result in no downsampling.
-Default: 2000
+- `report_width` (str): The width of the report in pixels.
+Default value is "800px".
 - `scatter_max_std` (float): The upper colorbar limit is set to the mean plus this value times the standard deviation of the data.
 This is useful to prevent outliers from dominating the colorbar.
-Default: 4.0
+Default value is 4.0.
-- `ate_unit_is_mm` (boolean): If true, ATE (Absolute Trajectory Error) unit is in millimeters.
-Default: False
+- `ate_unit_is_mm` (bool): Indicates whether the unit of Absolute Trajectory Error (ATE) is millimeters.
+Default value is False.
-- `directed_ate` (boolean): If true, ATE position deviations are divided into along-track, cross-track (horizontal) and cross-track (vertical directions).
-Default: True
+- `directed_ate` (bool): Indicates whether the ATE is split into along-, horizontal-cross- and vertical-cross-track direction.
+Default value is True.
-- `histogram_opacity` (float): Opacity of histograms for overlay visualization.
-Default 0.6
+- `histogram_opacity` (float): The opacity of the histogram bars.
+Default value is 0.7.
-- `histogram_bargap` (float): Gap between histogram bars in overlay mode.
-Default: 0.1
+- `histogram_bargap` (float): The gap between histogram bars.
+Default value is 0.1.
-- `histogram_barmode` (string): The mode for histogram bars.
-Default: "overlay"
+- `histogram_barmode` (str): The mode of displaying histogram bars.
+Default value is "overlay".
-- `histogram_yaxis_title` (string): Title for the y-axis in histograms.
-Default: "Count"
+- `histogram_yaxis_title` (str): The title of the y-axis in the histogram.
+Default value is "Count".
-- `plot_mode` (string): The mode for plot visualization.
-Default: "lines+markers"
+- `plot_mode` (str): The mode of displaying plots.
+Default value is "lines+markers".
-- `scatter_mode` (string): The mode for scatter plot visualization.
-Default: "markers"
+- `scatter_mode` (str): The mode of displaying scatter plots.
+Default value is "markers".
-- `scatter_colorscale` (string): The colorscale for scatter plots, Default: "RdYlBu_r".
+- `scatter_colorscale` (str): The colorscale for scatter plots.
+Default value is "RdYlBu_r".
+- `scatter_axis_order` (str): The order of the axes in scatter plots.
+Default value is "xy".
+If 3d plotting is desired, also specify "z".
+- `scatter_marker_size` (int): The size of markers in scatter plots.
+Default value is 5.
+- `scatter_detailed` (bool): Indicates whether to show scatter plots for each degree of freedom.
+Default value is False.

 #### Position Units and Names